Psychotherapy & Counselling in Shoreham-by-sea & Online

 07970 362579

-I work with adults facing personal, professional and psychological difficulties, offering formulation-led integrative therapy grounded in depth and practical clarity.
+I work with adults facing personal, professional and psychological difficulties - from anxiety and periods of crisis through to deeper patterns that can feel hard to change.
+My approach is formulation-led integrative therapy grounded in depth and practical insight.
 I also work with couples on a limited basis.

-Over time, I have found that my work tends to centre on thoughtful, capable adults who are often functioning well on the surface, but who experience recurring relational insecurity, chronic self-doubt, or longstanding patterns that feel resistant to change despite insight.
+Over time, while working with people from all walks of life, I've found that my practice tends to centre on thoughtful, capable adults who experience relational insecurity, chronic self-doubt, or longstanding patterns that feel resistant to change.
 I am particularly interested in entrenched relational patterns, attachment anxiety, obsessive or over-mentalising styles, and the longer-term effects of early emotional separation, including boarding school experiences.

 My clinical approach is integrative, drawing on cognitive, relational and depth-oriented traditions.
 This allows us to focus either on lasting psychological change or on immediate practical challenges, depending on what you need.

-Taken together, this combination supports clients in achieving their fullest potential and in making sense of longstanding patterns that have felt difficult to change.
-It also helps get the best value from the deeply courageous, and often painful, process of challenging ourselves; of facing our fears and tackling the most difficult situations in life.
+Taken together, this approach helps clients make sense of longstanding patterns that may have felt difficult to change.
+It also supports people in making better use of the deeply courageous - and often painful - process of challenging themselves, facing fears, and tackling the most difficult situations in life.

 I typically work with a limited number of clients at any one time in order to offer focused and consistent attention.
-My practice is grounded in sound clinical judgement rather than adherence to any single theoretical or political orthodoxy.
+My practice is grounded in sound clinical judgement rather than adherence to any single theoretical or ideological framework.
+I usually work with clients on a weekly or fortnightly basis, depending on the nature of the work and what is likely to be most helpful.
+Where therapy continues over time, sessions often become less frequent as things stabilise and resolve.

 Professional Standing